celigo/integrator-api-docs/readme.md

 ### Bearer Tokens

-Every Integrator account is provisioned with one API token.
-API clients should transmit this token using the "Authorization" request header field and the "Bearer" authentication scheme.
+Every integrator.io account has access to the API, and please go to Options -> Tokens to retrieve your API token.
+API clients should transmit this token using the "**Authorization**" request header field and the "**Bearer**" authentication scheme.

 Sample HTTP Request: